Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-intro.md

 Block definitions are structured similarly to entities: they contain a description and a list of components that defines the block's behavior.

-Unlike entities, blocks do not have a resource definition other than in `RP/blocks.json`.
+Unlike entities, blocks do not have a resource pack definition.

 Below is the **minimum** behavior-side code to get a custom block into the creative inventory.